These medicines help lower blood pressure. They also may be used to ease symptoms of an enlarged prostate.

 - Weakness.

-Before taking an alpha blocker, be sure your health care team knows about other medicines you take.
+Before taking an alpha blocker, tell your healthcare team about all the medicines you take.
 Alpha blockers may affect how some other medicines work.
-Be sure to mention if you take any beta blockers, calcium channel blockers or medicines for erectile dysfunction.
+Make sure you tell your healthcare team if you take beta blockers, calcium channel blockers, or medicines for erectile dysfunction.

 Show References